circleci/circleci-docs/jekyll/_cci2/hello-world-windows.md

 Currently CircleCI supports a single Windows image: Windows Server 2019 with Visual Studio 2019.
 Please see the full contents of the image in the [list of installed software](#software-pre-installed-in-the-windows-image) further along in this document.
 Contact your systems administrator for details of what is included in CircleCI Server Windows images.

+The windows image is updated approximately every 30 days.
+If a tag is not specified when using the windows image, by default the latest stable version will be applied.
+The tagging scheme for the windows image is as follows:

+Stable - This image tag points to the latest, production ready Windows image.
+This image should be used by projects that want a decent level of stability but would like to get occasional software updates.
+It is typically updated once a month.

+Previous - This image tag points to the previous ("Stable"), production read Windows image.
+This image can be used in cases where there was a breaking change in the latest software updates.
+It is typically updated once a month.

+Edge - This image tag points to the latest version of the Windows image and is built from the HEAD of the main branch.
+This tag is intended to be used as a testing version of the image with the most recent changes and not guaranteed to be stable

 Please note that it is possible to run Windows Docker Containers on the Windows executor like so:

 {:.tab.windowsblockone.Cloud}